 - Net worth: $18 million

 T.D.
-Jakes might be best known for speaking at the inauguration of President Barack Obama in 2009.
+Jakes spoke at the inauguration of President Barack Obama in 2009.
 He also accompanied President George W. Bush to areas affected by Hurricane Katrina in 2005.
 Jakes founded The Potter’s House, a nondenominational megachurch.
 His sermons can be seen on Trinity Broadcasting Network and other religious channels.

 Jakes’ net worth has been estimated at $18 million.
 He talked about his wealth with Oprah in a 2012 interview, and stated that he draws income from his megachurch, in addition to earning money off his best-selling books and producing movies.